 4.1.
 Chassis dynamometer

-The chassis dynamometer shall meet the requirements of Appendix 1 of Annex 4a.
+The chassis dynamometer shall meet the requirements of Appendix 1 to Annex 4a.

 4.2.
 Evaporative emission measurement enclosure

 The evaporative emission measurement enclosure shall be a gas-tight rectangular measuring chamber able to contain the vehicle under test.
 The vehicle shall be accessible from all sides and the enclosure when sealed shall be gas-tight in accordance with Appendix 1 to this annex.
 The inner surface of the enclosure shall be impermeable and non-reactive to hydrocarbons.
 The temperature conditioning system shall be capable of controlling the internal enclosure air temperature to follow the prescribed temperature versus time profile throughout the test, and an average tolerance of 1 K over the duration of the test.